 The Emmaus Ministry permits parents to, as Fr.
 Roch Niemier, OFM says, “undress their hearts” before God and others who know and feel the pain.
 Since its inception, this ministry has helped participants initiate, regain, and/or reinvigorate their relationship with God, and so begin the healing process.

 As we struggle through the horrendous pain of this journey, we invite Jesus to join and comfort us, just as he comforted his grieving disciples on the road to Emmaus.

-Since its beginning, the ministry has served hundreds of parents from seventeen states and Canada.
+Since its beginning, the ministry has served over a thousand parents from twenty six states, Canada and Ireland.
 Further evidence of the need for this ministry is the repeated requests we have had to bring this program to grieving parents in other areas.
 To the best of our knowledge, there is no other similar type of ongoing ministry focused on the spirituality of the parent’s grieving process anywhere in the continental United States.